2020 Election: Trump’s Campaign Manager, Corey Lewandowski, Joins Mike Pence’s Political Action Committee

 Donald Trump’s campaign manager from the 2016 elections is gearing up for the 2020 election already.
 Corey Lewandowski, who helped Trump win the Republican nomination in the primaries, is reportedly joining Vice President Mike Pence’s political action committee called Great America Committee.
 This new position will put Lewandowski in the 2020 reelection campaign and will allow him to travel with the Vice President.

 Great America Committee is unique because it’s reportedly the first PAC created by a sitting vice president in the United States.
 According to Fox News, Lewandowski discussed the new position with the President and received Trump’s blessing before accepting the job.
 Some media pundits had suggested that the PAC could help Pence run for president in the 2020 election if Trump decided not to run again, but the report claims that “Pence is also sending a signal that there’s no daylight between him and his boss” based on “hiring such a high-profile Trump adviser.”
-The Great America Committee can be only used to funnel money to other political campaigns is not designed to back Pence for president in 2020.
+The Great America Committee can be only used to funnel money to other political campaigns and is not designed to back Pence for president in 2020.

 In taking this new position, Lewandowski left the fundraising branch of the pro-Trump group America First Policies.
 Fox explained why this position was a restriction.